Net Salary Calculator (Gross → Net)

 The Q250 bonificacion incentivo is a quirk of Guatemalan payroll.
 Decree 78-89 created it as a non-salary incentive that:

-That’s why every Guatemalan paystub shows it as a separate line item — and why your net pay calculation must add it back after deductions, not deduct from it.
+That’s why every Guatemalan paystub shows it as a separate line item — it skips the IGSS deduction but still feeds the ISR withholding base.

 The Annual Picture